 But there are cases, where you’d better check some other languages rather than spend time and resources to overcome the challenge:

 - Go isn’t the best choice if your business is still validating its concept, and you need to create a demo for investors and stakeholders.
-Creating your PoC with Go will cost you too much precious time at the early startup stage.
+Creating your PoC with Go will cost you too much precious time at the early startup prod.
 You will need Go as soon as the existing code starts extending and influencing user experience, and you begin offering on-demand services or expanding e-commerce functionalities.

 - Go is not the best fit for applications related to mathematics or engineering calculations, or for machine learning.
 Such apps need SciPy, and Python provides better support for different numeric types and reflection than Go.